Cleaning your patio with a pressure washer

 Using a pressure washer to clean your patio and paths will make them look much better and stop them becoming dangerously slippery to walk on.

-A pressure washer is far quicker, easier and more effective than using a scrubbing brush and hose.
-Our video guide will show you how to tackle the job effectively.
+A pressure washer is far quicker, easier and more effective than using a scrubbing brush and hose, but only if you know how to get the job done properly.
+You'll also need to make sure you're using the right washer - too powerful and you'll damage the surface, too weak and the grime won't budge.

-Weeds can also be a problem.
-If you’re happy to use chemicals, there are path weedkillers available that, as well as killing the existing weeds, prevent others from coming up for several months afterwards.
+If you’re happy to use chemicals, there are path weed killers available that, as well as killing the existing weeds in your patio cracks, will prevent others from coming up for several months afterwards.

 Alternatively, you may prefer to remove them by hand.
 Long-handled wire brushes make the job of removing weeds from between the narrow gaps less backbreaking.

-- Choose a pressure washer with variable jet nozzle settings as this will make it much safer to clean different parts of the patio without causing any damage.
+- Variable jet nozzle: this will make it much safer to clean different parts of the patio without causing any damage.

-Some expensive pressure washers can use water from a water butt, but most are only designed to use mains water.
+Some expensive pressure washers can use water from a water butt (or rain tank), but most are only designed to use mains water.

 Karcher sells a special suction hose with a filter as an optional extra for many of its models.
-Costing about £34, this filter enables the washer to use water from a butt.
+Costing about £34, this filter enables the washer to use water from a rain tank.